0x646e78/ansible-role-docker-debian/README.md

-Install docker-ce on Debian via ansible
+docker-debian
 =========

-This is an ansible role to install docker-ce from the official apt repo.
+This is an ansible role to install docker-ce, from the official apt repo, with various options, such as installing docker-compose and disabling the docker iptables dynamic rules.

 It's probably not very generic outside of Debian 10+, but please raise any Issues or PR for any Debian based distro and version.